 Connecticut usually releases forms for the current tax year between January and April.
 We last updated Connecticut Form CT-1120FP from the Department of Revenue Services in March 2021.

 Form CT-1120FP is a Connecticut Corporate Income Tax form.
 States often have dozens of even hundreds of various tax credits, which, unlike deductions, provide a dollar-for-dollar reduction of tax liability.
 Some common tax credits apply to many taxpayers, while others only apply to extremely specific situations.
 In most cases, you will have to provide evidence to show that you are eligible for the tax credit, and calculate the amount of the credit to which you are entitled.

 The IRS and most states require corporations to file an income tax return, with the exact filing requirements depending on the type of company.

 Sole proprietorships or disregarded entities like LLCs are filed on Schedule C (or the state equivalent) of the owner's personal income tax return, flow-through entities like S Corporations or Partnerships are generally required to file an informational return equivilent to the IRS Form 1120S or Form 1065, and full corporations must file the equivalent of federal Form 1120 (and, unlike flow-through corporations, are often subject to a corporate tax liability).

 Additional forms are available for a wide variety of specific entities and transactions including fiduciaries, nonprofits, and companies involved in other specific types of business.

 Historical Past-Year Versions of Connecticut Form CT-1120FP

-We have a total of eight past-year versions of Form CT-1120FP in the TaxFormFinder archives, including for the previous tax year.
+We have a total of nine past-year versions of Form CT-1120FP in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 CT-1120FP, 2016 Film Production Tax Credit